marialymperaiou/BiasBeware/README.md

 Participants must learn how to:
 - identify and remove subtle manipulative cues,
 - preserve product facts,
-- and return the description distribution toward the neutral baseline.
+- restore the description distribution toward the neutral baseline,
+- and make **as few unnecessary edits as possible**.

+This is why we evaluate both **distributional restoration** and **instance-level faithfulness**.
+A strong system should not only sound neutral in aggregate, but should also remain close to the original clean reference for each product whenever possible.

-This makes Subtask C a benchmark for **controlled debiasing, faithful rewriting, and distribution-preserving sanitization**.
+Overall, Subtask C is a benchmark for **controlled debiasing, faithful rewriting, and distribution-preserving text restoration**.

 # Check our website